-According to various studies by the Pew Research Center, there might be a connection with drug recovery and religion.
+According to various studies by the Pew Research Center, there might be a connection between drug recovery and Religion.
 Based on the findings, there seems to be a correlation between lower drug use and higher religiosity per state.
 Unfortunately, it might just be that.

-Addiction recovery involves more than religion differentiates, and comparing overall drug-use rates between believers and non-believers at a state level might not be accurate.
-To get a precise view of the role religion plays within addiction recovery treatment, we would need to analyze drug abuse and beliefs within the same states.
+Addiction recovery involves more than Religion differentiates, and comparing overall drug-use rates between believers and non-believers at a state level might not be accurate.
+To get a clear view of religion’s role in addiction recovery treatment, we would need to analyze drug abuse and beliefs within the same states.

 The Influence of God in AA and NA Meetings